I3S-ESSnet/Documents/oslo-meeting/minutes.md

 Main lessons learned from reuse: the collaboration that allows not to create everything from scratch, the feedbacks on the database structure.

-Video on PXWeb in Norway : ask the communication department, contact Pedro in order to have the questions for the interview (for next month), then have text available in order to make translations
+A video on PXWeb will be made by the communication department of the Norway institute.
+INE and INSEE will send the questions for the interview.

 ## Architecture